Planting flowers in your vegetable garden is a great way to reduce pests and increase biodiversity.

 10 Flowers to Plant in The Vegetable Garden

 Calendula is more than just a lovely flower; it’s also a powerhouse medicinal herb.
-It’s an annual herb that grows yellow, daisy-like flowers that reach 18-24 inches tall.
+It’s an annual herb that grows a yellow, daisy-like flower that reach 18-24 inches tall.
+Despite the nickname pot marigolds, calendula is part of the daisy family and not related to marigolds.

-Something that makes calendula a fantastic companion plant is that it creates a sticky sap that will trap pests, such as aphids and whiteflies.
+Something that makes calendula a good companion plant is that it creates a sticky sap that will trap pests, such as aphids and whiteflies.
 That helps to keep those pests away from your veggies.
+Calendula also helps to repel many pest problems like tomato hornworms and asparagus beetles.

 I feel as if marigolds are the underdog.
-They’re such a common plant that no one thinks of them as a powerhouse choice, but they really are.
+They’re such a common plant that no one thinks of them as a powerhouse choice, but they are with an added bonus of being hardy annuals.

 Marigolds deter pests above and below ground while growing spreading around your garden.
 A single marigold blooms into a large bouquet if you continue to deadhead it.